dinde451/jarr.d1/Jarulfs_Guide.md

 The spells in the table below are new spells in Hellfire.
 Apocalypse and Nova, although new as learnable spells in Hellfire, exist in Diablo and no changes have been done to them.
-See chapter 4.1.3 for information about Apocalypse and Nova.
+See CHAPTER_LINK_spells-available-in-diablo for information about Apocalypse and Nova.

 <table>